pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/02-pipelines.rst

   By default it stores assets in a directory on the web server itself, though it is also possible to select an 'S3 storage' option, where assets are instead stored in an Amazon Web Services S3 bucket.
+  We will learn more about assets later in the tutorial.